ji-zai/personal-site/content/essays/seek-truth.md

 She realizes her mistake and now she thinks it might be f(x) = absolute_value(x)

 She then tries -2, and observes 2.
-### Absolute truths are rare; only iteratively increasing confidence in truths.
+### It's rare to find absolute truths; only iteratively increasing confidence in truths.

 The more numbers she tries, the more confidently she believes f(x) = absolute_value(x).